sea freight image

 As you can see from the graph, the rate for a 20ft container shipped from China to the UK varied by USD$1150 in a three month period from October 2013 and January 2014.
 If you checked the rate in October, based your calculations on that, commissioned your goods to be made (which may take 12 weeks) and then were ready to ship in January, then the chances are, you’d be pretty annoyed.

-Shippo; sea rates, trends
+Shippo; sea freight quote online, trends

 Why such choppy waters?